Your guide to Wood Flooring

 You can continue to lock your planks together and then nailing them down against the subfloor.

-Sixth Step: Add Finishing Touches
+Sixth Step: Add Finishing Touches to your wood flooring

 When you have completed the wooden flooring planks from wall to wall, it’s time to add some finishing touches like moldings (baseboards) where the flooring meets the wall.